-Now we understand why a supply chain attack can be extremely impactful, let's discuss the steps how the attackers were able to breach Codecov.
+Now we understand why a supply chain attack can be highly impactful, let's discuss the steps how the attackers were able to breach Codecov.

 The attackers exploited an error in how Codecov created their docker images.
 This process actually allowed the attackers to extract a credential from the Docker image, this credential allowed them to be able to modify their Bash uploader script.
 A bash script is just a set of instructions similar to what you would write within your bash or terminal, but written out in a programmatic way.
 They added a single line of code to this bash, which was an additional step to send all the environment variables from the CI to an attacker's remote server.
 Essentially taking the sensitive information that makes your application run, and giving it to the bad guy.
 This single line of code was, if I can say so, beautifully executed and hidden on line 525 of a 1800+ line document.
 Without knowing it’s there it would be extremely difficult to find.

 Who was affected by this?

 Codecov has 23 000 customers/users, anyone that was using the compromised version of Codecov between January 31st and April 1st would have been affected.
 Large organizations such as Twilio, Hashicorp, Rapid7, Confluent have released their own statements about how this has affected them.